Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Experimental evaluation

-Figure \ref{fig:detection_defaware} shows the results of \textit{Z-Mask} against the two attacks introduced above for DDRNet (results on other networks in the supplementary material).
-The \textit{Adv-Mask} was also tested on \textit{MaskNet} to provide a comparison of the robustness of these methods.
-The results of LGS are not reported, since methods that relies on input transformations shows to be extremely prone to defense-aware attacks \cite{chiang_adversarial_2021,nesti_detecting2021}.
+Figure \ref{fig:detection_defaware} shows the results of \textit{Z-Mask} against these attacks on DDRNet (results on other networks in the supplementary material).
+A mask defense-aware attack was also tested on \textit{MaskNet} to provide a comparison, while the results of LGS are not reported, since other works already addressed its weaknesses under defense-aware attacks \cite{chiang_adversarial_2021}.

 Note that, even exploiting the knowledge of the defense, the proposed attacks were not able to reduce the performance of \textit{Z-Mask} more than what obtained for the digital evaluation, as reported in Table \ref{table:defense_results}.
-Indeed, observe from Figure \ref{fig:detection_defaware} that, when Z-Mask does not detect the attack (TPR=0), the attack is not effective (maximum mIoU).
+Indeed, observe from Figure \ref{fig:detection_defaware} that, when \textit{Z-Mask} does not detect the attack (TPR=0), the attack is not effective (maximum mIoU).
+Practically speaking, the robustness of \textit{Z-Mask} comes from the fact that it directly exploits the over-activation values.
+In fact, recalling that physical attacks are strictly related to over-activations, the attacker is required to reduce their magnitude to bypass the defense, thus inevitably yielding less effective attacks.
 Conversely, for MaskNet, certain values of $\alpha$ induce larger performance degradation.